The perfect two week Cambodia itinerary, featuring Phnom Penh, Siem Reap, the Southern islands and Kep and Kampot.

 Ten years ago I backpacked around Thailand with my sister, the culmination of a six month round the world trip.
 Other than a couple of holidays in Bali, I hadn’t been back to South East Asia since.
-My partner Enrico had never been, so we decided to book a trip to Cambodia for Christmas.
+My partner Enrico had never been, so we decided to book a trip to Cambodia for Christmas, and spent three weeks travelling the country.
+We have condensed our favourite bits into a two week Cambodia itinerary, with all the info you need to get around.

 Two Week Cambodia Itinerary